 How often should bids be adjusted?

 Ideally, whenever there is a statistically significant data change you should check your math for your keyword bids.
 The problem for sellers is that the data is continuously changing, and determining when it’s a significant change is a really hard problem for a person to solve.
 Adjusting bids to correspond with data changes is a near impossible task to manually handle even if you’re running a single campaign with few keywords, let alone scaling a business and running multiple campaigns.
 This is why machine learning and automation is needed to run successful advertising campaigns on Amazon.

 Looking to better react to the constantly changing data around Amazon keyword bidding?

-Introducing The Flywheel Hourly Bidder.
-You can now automate your bids at a higher frequency than ever before.
+Introducing The Flywheel Bidder.
+You can now automate your bids at a higher frequency than ever before, with market-leading AI technology tracking market dynamics and your performance.
 Start reacting to data at the pace needed to maximize profit on Amazon.